techonair/Moving-Object-Detection/README.md

 - Countour and Boundary Boxes

     -  Creating contours on the thresholded frame.
 Contours are curves joining continuous points in an image with same color intensity.
-We shall use cv2.RETR_EXTERNAL to fing the extreme outer contours and cv2.CHAIN_APPROX_SIMPLE to remove the redundant points.
+We shall use cv2.RETR_EXTERNAL to find the extreme outer contours and cv2.CHAIN_APPROX_SIMPLE to remove the redundant points.
     -  Creating Bounding Boxes (rectangular) for identified contours and display them on frame_sample
  <br>